-To comply with regulations and to ensure of the safety of our water, each quarter we are required to take [1] total carbon sample from the raw water at our surface water treatment plant.
-There was an oversight of these requirements in the third and fourth quarters.
-The required total carbon samples were taken for all other quarters.
-We returned to compliance early 2024 by collecting the total carbon samples.
-There are no know health effects.
+One major violation was issued due to collecting a Nitrite sample from the PWTP incorrectly To comply with regulations and to ensure the safety of our water, we are required to collect one sample annually from each well house and one from PWTP.
+We returned to compliance when the required sample was collected in 2025.

+All violations were returned to compliance with no known health effects.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
 We have learned through our monitoring and testing that some constituents have been detected.
 The EPA has determined that your water IS SAFE at these levels.

-Some people may be more vulnerable to substances found in drinking water than the general population.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Drinking Water Hotline (1-800-426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791) or on EPA's website epa.gov/safewater